The wonder-woman behind Mission Paws'ible and Unleashed

 What do you love most about Bali?

-The versatility it offers to one’s lifestyle.
+Right now, being in the depths of construction and the never ending requests for help for animals in dire straits, this is a really hard question to answer.
+But I would also say it’s the versatility it offers to one’s lifestyle.
 What I mean by that is, I can manage my time as I see fit.
-I have unconsciously designed a lifestyle that can combine my creative passions, work, animals, business and saving lives.
+I have unconsciously designed a lifestyle that can combine my creative passions: animals, business and saving lives.

 Who is your Local Legend and why?